davidkimai/Heuristics/README.md

 As the idea of ["Cognitive Tools" (Brown et al)](https://www.arxiv.org/pdf/2506.12115) is gaining much deserved popularity through the works of IBM researchers, I felt it appropriate to finally share my own experiences as they are no longer considered unique edge cases.

+Experimentors and independent contributors may soon be at the forefront of frontier agentic capabilities due to their inclination towards novelty and curious exploration unobscured by lab management loops.

 ## Quick Intro